ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 You've been paid for your efforts
 Pretty good wages for one little girl

-[KING CHARLES VII:]
+[FOLLOWER:]

 Joan, I know you can't hear me
-But I only did what your mission needed me to
-Joan, I'd sell out the nation
+But I thought I did what your mission needed me to Joan, I'd sell out the nation
 For I have been saddled
 with the murder of you